appgate/sdp-macos-check/README.md

 ### Check
 ```
 $./chkmos check
+  -appRunning string
+    	Check if <argument> bundle-name of App is installed and process exists according to bundles exe name.
+Returns 'yes' OR 'no' if installed, otherwise 'inderterminable'
   -isAppInstalled string
-    	Check if argument name is found amongst installed apps; case insensitive but must be exact name.
+    	Check if <argument> name is found amongst installed apps; case insensitive but must be exact name.
 Returns 'yes' OR 'no'
+  -isCertInstalled string
+    	Check if <argument> label is found among all installed certificates.
+Returns 'yes' OR 'no'.  'inderterminable' is returned if non conclusive match, e.g more than one, is found.
   -isDiskEncrypted
     	Is /System/Volumes/Data/ encrypted.
 Returns 'yes' OR 'no' OR 'inderterminable'
   -isFirewallOn
     	Check if firewall on: Returns 'yes' OR 'no' OR 'inderterminable'
   -isProcessRunning string
-    	Check if argument is substring among all process exe names.
+    	Check if <argument> is substring among all process exe names.
 Returns a JSON with all matched:  PID, PPID, Executable name
   -osVersion
     	Get OS Product Version (or returns 'inderterminable')
 ```